stefanjwojcik/ms_flu/README.md

 The version of LME-4 used to generate the MRP estimates: lme4_1.1-12

-## Part 1: Survey and MRP (located in Survey and MRP folder)
+## Part 1: Survey and MRP (located in Survey and MRP folder) (Runs in less than five minutes)

+Expected result includes numbers, tables, and figures in the survey sections of the main text and supplementary file.

-`Main_Replication_Code.R` produces the results of the survey analysis and query coding.
+Run `Main_Replication_Code.R` to produce the results of the survey analysis and query coding.
 This R file produces figures and images for the main survey analysis - including the main rates of searching in the presence of flu-like symptoms and none.
 It sources the following supplementary code files:

 * `main_flu_dat.rds`: survey data, each row is a survey response, columns describe each respondent, id column is RID
 * `queries.rds`: query data from respondents, each row is a query, id column is QID2